kayazas123/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 * Now the new content is available in http://docs.camunda.org/manual/latest/

-#### 5. Send an email to `camundabpm@camunda.com`
+#### 5. Send a message to `#cambpm-announcements`

 ```
 Hi all,

-I have now released the current version of the docs as 7.13 and latest.
-Master has been bumped to 7.14.
+I have now released the current version of the docs as 7.14 and latest.
+Master has been bumped to 7.15.
-If you are still documenting things that are relevant for 7.13, you need to
+If you are still documenting things that are relevant for 7.14, you need to

 - commit to master
-- cherry-pick to 7.13 branch
+- cherry-pick to 7.14 branch
 - cherry-pick to latest branch

 Thanks